Find online courses made by experts from around the world.

-This is the companion course, and an introduction to the course "Understand Your Business" earn more money, where, after taking this course, you will get a coupon so you can learn about this method in depth, including an even more useful tool, and how to do it for yourself.
+This is the companion course, and an introduction to the course "Predict to win in Business" in which you will learn in depth an even more useful method, and how to do it for yourself.

 If Simon Sinek helps with the why, this course helps with the how.
-How to know with precision what you need to make things not bite, as in make more money and have time in your life, and work, and enjoy it.
+How to know with precision what you need to make things not bite and have time in your life, and work, and enjoy it.

 You only need to bring your uncomputer... your mind.